autocrypt/autocrypt/doc/ecosystem-dangers.rst

 Search
 ------

-If INBOME clients are incapable of searching encrypted mail, users of INBOME-capable clients may find e-mail less useful for normal communication.
+If Autocrypt clients are incapable of searching encrypted mail, users of Autocrypt-capable clients may find e-mail less useful for normal communication.

 Message Deliverability
 ----------------------

-INBOME headers that use RSA 2048 are large enough that, when unwrapped, they exceed the SMTP line length limit of 1000 ASCII characters.
+Autocrypt headers that use RSA 2048 are large enough that, when unwrapped, they exceed the SMTP line length limit of 1000 ASCII characters.